eddyerburgh/notes/docs/data-structures-and-algorithms/data-structures/heap.md

 ## Introduction

-Heaps are a data structure for supporting the priority queue operations `insert()` and `extract_min()`.
+A heap is a data structure for supporting the priority queue operations `insert()` and `extract_min()`.
 Heaps maintain a partial order of elements that is weaker than sorted order, but stronger than random order {% cite algorithm-design-manual -l 109 %}.

 A heap-labelled tree is a binary tree where the key labelling of each node _dominates_ each of its children.
 In a min-heap, a node dominates its children by holding a smaller key than its children.
 In a max-heap tree, a node dominates its children by holding a larger key than its children {% cite algorithm-design-manual -l 110 %}.